-Many people know of the famous American river fish, rainbow trout.
+Many people know of that famous American river fish: the rainbow trout.
 One of its closest cousins that you can reel in is called the steelhead.
 Typical trout live solely in freshwater their entire lives, but the steelhead isn’t an ordinary trout species.
 Wondering what makes the steelhead so fascinating?
 Their uniqueness is found in their perplexing behavior.

 Timing is Everything